pcdshub/lucid/docs/source/toolbar.rst

 - Each tab can have an arbitrary number of columns.
 - The columns are filled from left to right, then from top to bottom.
 - Only ``LucidDockButton``, ``PyDMShellCommand`` and ``PyDMRelatedDisplayButton`` widgets are supported.
-- Any available pyqt property or general python attribute can be specified on either of these button types.
+- Any available pyqt property or general python attribute can be specified on any of these button types.

 Guidelines